The Rolling Stones to share unreleased track 'Criss Cross' tomorrow

 The legendary group released their first new song in eight years back in April with ‘Living In A Ghost Town’, which was recorded during the coronavirus-enforced lockdown.

-Today (July 8), Mick Jagger and co posted a seven-second snippet of the video for their next offering ‘Ghost Town’, due to arrive tomorrow (July 9) at 2pm (BST).
+Today (July 8), Mick Jagger and co posted a seven-second snippet of the video for their next offering, due to arrive tomorrow (July 9) at 2pm (BST).
 “Givin’ me a ⤫ CRISS CROSS ⤫ mind…,” its caption reads.

 The title and lyrics suggest that ‘Criss Cross’ will be an outtake – aka ‘Criss Cross Man’ – from the Stones’ 1973 album ‘Goats Head Soup’.